Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 ### Unhealthy Spirals:

-Liam, a health care professional, begins to manipulate his relationships for validation.
+Liam, a healthcare professional, begins to manipulate his relationships for validation.
 His behavior becomes increasingly coercive, leading to a distorted sense of entitlement and emotional turmoil.

 Emma, deeply invested in her friendships, starts exhibiting somatization of stress.
 Her desire for appreciation turns into obsessive behaviors, impacting her mental and physical health.